 Attribute Meaning

 IPv6 Prefix Length

-IPv6 Gateway Address
+IPv6 Gateway Address -

-IPv6 Auto Configured Link Local Address
+IPv6 Auto Configured Link Local Address -

 DNS Resolver

 DNS Primary Server

 DNS Server 1 Internet Address

 DNS Server 1 Port Number -

 DNS Server 2 Internet Address -

 DNS Server 2 Port Number -

-Use VLAN For Management Interfaces
+Use VLAN For Management Interfaces -

 VLAN Management VID -

-VLAN Management Priority
+VLAN Management Priority -

 DSCP Management Priority -

-Data Service Defined in Table 142.
+Data Service Defined in Table 126.
 For more help, see Ethernet port allocation on

-Management Service page 3-36.
+Management Service - page 3-40.

 Local Management Service -

 Ethernet Loopback Mode Sets a temporary loopback between the selected ports.
 The loopback is disabled on a reboot.
 This mode is provided to allow access to a device connected to the local ODU Aux port via either the main PSU or SFP port.
 Loopback does not work with jumbo frames: the maximum frame size is 1536 bytes in loopback.

 Data Port Wireless Down Alert Disabled: The data Ethernet link will not be dropped when the wireless link drops.

-wireless link d that this link is be configured Enabled: The Data Ethernet link will be dropped briefly when the wireless link drops.
+Enabled: The Data Ethernet link will be dropped briefly when the wireless link drops.
 This signals to the connected network equipment that this link is no longer available.
 Connected Ethernet switches can be configured to forward Ethernet frames on an alternative path identified using the Spanning Tree Protocol (STP).